 If you’re not interested in having to take care of a yard, living in a zero lot line property is a great solution.

-You’ll have little to no outdoor property to take care of, and this means fewer maintenance efforts and costs.
+You’ll have less outdoor property to take care of, and this means fewer maintenance efforts and costs.